astrosquid/module-one-final-project-guidelines-nyc-web-082718/tools/notes.md

 <!-- As a user, I want to see the most & least popular ElementTypes for all Pokemon -->

-As a user, I want to see the most & least popular ElementTypes for all BattleMoves.
+As a user, I want to see the most & least popular ElementTypes for all Moves.

 As a user, I want to see Pokemon who possess the most and least amount of Moves that match their type.